NOT YOUR REGULAR FAQ'S

 Translation: My kid does well at school BECAUSE of all the support I give at home.
 If I am not there to help with ______ they can’t do it or do it well.
 Our goal is to have independent learners.
 So yes, you still need to get them help.

 Shouldn’t we be doing more (practice, learning games, sticking to a schedule, writing)?

-Repeat after me “Small steps = Big Changes.”
-Small, consistent, doable experiences make the changes our kids need, and are sustainable for us busy, exhausted, have better things to do parents.
+Repeat after me “Small Steps = Big Changes.”
+Small, consistent, doable experiences make the changes our kids need, and are sustainable for us busy, exhausted, have better things to do as parents.
 Your welcome!